electrode-io/electrode/docs/chapter1/quick-start/start-with-app.md

 ## Project Structure

-Here is a basic top level view of the application's structure:
+A basic top-level view of the application's structure is shown below.

 ```markdown
 electrode-app